 Paicer vs Manual Garmin Connect Entry: Is It Worth It?

 Every Garmin user knows the drill.
 Open Garmin Connect, tap Create Workout, add a warmup step, create a repeat block, set the interval distance, pick a pace target, add recovery, set another pace, add the cooldown.
-For a simple easy run it takes 30 seconds.
-For a VO2max session with 6 intervals and specific paces, you're looking at 10 to 15 minutes of careful tapping.
-Paicer replaces that entire process with a single photo upload.
+Each workout takes 2 to 3 minutes.
+Do that 4 to 6 times per week and it adds up.
+And if you change a pace zone mid-plan, you have to go back and manually update every scheduled workout.
+Paicer replaces all of that with a single photo upload.

 Quick Comparison